 Some people can’t stand the thought of being on the road without having a friend by their side.
 People want a familiar face there, someone to talk to and to easily socialise with no matter where you are in the world.
 It’s one of the many reasons why hostels are so popular with backpackers, as it’s a great place to socialise and have a bit of human interaction!

-This can be an enormous factor for many travellers, and especially for ladies who want to travel.
+This can be an enormous factor for many travellers, especially for ladies who want to travel.
 Safety is paramount, and should always be considered.
 To be fair, travelling the streets of Asia or South America isn’t any more dangerous than walking the streets of London or New York, let’s get that straight.
 That being said, a lone foreigner walking through an unknown neighbourhood could face all manner of trouble by themselves, and might even become a target for the wrong people.

 Generally in any situation, there’s safety in numbers.
 There’s definitely some truth to it, as you’re much less likely to be messed with if there are two or more of you.
 And in the unlikely event that something does happen, then there would be someone there to look out for you.

-Many people are afraid of problems arising while travelling and having no idea how to fix them.
+Many people are afraid of problems arising while travelling and have no idea how to fix them.
 It could be anything from a missed bus to losing a passport or not being able to find a place to stay.
 These problems are hard enough as it is without having to solve them in a foreign language.
 By having a friend by your side, you at least have someone there to help you out.

 By travelling together it’s both your responsibility to find solutions to any problem that may arise.
 Though that does mean you’ll have to deal with other people’s problems, they’ll also have to help out with yours.
 It’s a pretty good support system.
 Two heads are better than one after all!